Find Affordable College Courses

 1 Yearly Graduations

 California Institute of Technology is the 9th most popular school in the nation for students seeking a doctor's degree in engineering mechanics.
-The average in-state tuition for full-time undergraduates is $56,364 per year, while in-state graduate students, on average, pay $56,364 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to engineering mechanics majors at Caltech.
+The average in-state tuition for full-time undergraduates is $60,816 per year, while in-state graduate students, on average, pay $60,816 per year.
+During the most recent year for which we have data, 1 people received their doctor's degree in engineering mechanics from Caltech.

-Michigan State University is the 9th most popular school in the nation for students seeking a doctor's degree in engineering mechanics.
-The average in-state tuition for full-time undergraduates is $15,966 per year, while in-state graduate students, on average, pay $19,714 per year.
-For the 2020-2021 academic year, 1 doctor's degrees were handed out to engineering mechanics majors at Michigan State.
+University of Wisconsin - Madison is the 11th most popular school in the nation for students seeking a doctor's degree in engineering mechanics.
+Roughly 44,600 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 0 people received their doctor's degree in engineering mechanics from UW - Madison.

 Below are some popular majors that are similar to engineering mechanics that offer doctor’s degrees.